A tiny water-dwelling insect has the loudest song for its size in the world, researchers find — a mating call it probably makes with its genitals.

 Discovering how such a little insect makes such a big sound could have sonar and other acoustic applications, scientists noted.

 The creature in question is the water boatman, Micronecta scholtzi, an insect commonly found in rivers and lakes in France.
-It is only less than a tenth of an inch long, but at 99.2 decibels, its song is as loud as an orchestra from a front-row seat.
+It is only 2.3 millimeters long (less than a tenth of an inch), but at 99.2 decibels, its song is as loud as an orchestra from a front-row seat.

 "Remarkably, even though 99 percent of sound is lost when transferring from water to air, the song is so loud that a person walking along the bank can actually hear these tiny creatures singing from the bottom of the river," said researcher James Windmill, an electronic engineer at the University of Strathclyde in Glasgow.

 The song of the males has a frequency of approximately 10 kilohertz, within the human hearing range.
 They males apparently make the sound by rubbing their genitals against ridges on their bodies, playing in chorus with other males to court females. [ Top 10 Swingers of the Animal Kingdom ]

 Other creatures are louder in sheer terms of decibels — the sperm whale is likely the loudest in the animal kingdom, capable of producing 236 decibels.
 However, when compared to size, the sound of the water boatman apparently has all other animals beat.

 The area used to make these sounds in water boatmen is only about 50 microns wide, roughly half the width of a human hair.
 "We really don't know how they make such a loud sound using such a small area," Windmill said.

 The secret might be in the air it breathes.
 The water boatman is partly covered by a layer of air it uses to breathe, and "this air layer might be involved in sound generation, but nothing is clear yet," explained researcher Jerome Sueur, a bioacoustician at the French National Center for Scientific Research, in Paris.